ComputationalBiology-CS-CU/C2B2_cluster_starter/README.md

 ## 6. Hadoop or Spark?

 Unfortunately, the cluster doesn't support these.
 These require specific storage architecture and composition of the cluster and cannot be easily intergated.
-Pretty much they would have to buy different storage and build completely different new cluster to run hadoop or Spark.
+Pretty much they would have to buy different storage and build completely different new cluster to run Hadoop or Spark.